How Long Should It Take To Translate Your Website?

 The benefits of human translation

-A human translator is an expert both in language as well as context.
-So, if your business operates in an obscure sector, requires specific terminology or has its own industry-lingo, it’s more than likely only a human translator can capture such detail.
+A human translator is an expert in both language as well as context.
+So, if your business operates in an obscure sector, requires specific terminology or has its own industry-lingo, it’s more than likely that only a human translator can capture such detail.

 The transcreator understands the context and interprets language in a subtler manner than pure translation.
 Part marketer, part translator – they will take the content, carry out their own market research, then rework the message to preserve the meaning without corrupting the language.